trussworks/unemployment-insurance-modernization-demo/.github/ISSUE_TEMPLATE/feature-enhancement-request.md

 e.g.

 - As a claimant
-- I want to be able to see the details of my benefits,
+- I want to be able to see the details of my benefits
 - so that I am able to plan for my current and future payouts -->